VirkSaab/Virksaab.github.io/_posts/2020-08-01-worktree_ai_nlp_sentiment_sentiment_with_logistic_regression.md

 <p>So, this worked out well.
 However, there are some issues:</p>
 <ul>
 <li>The model took ~12GB RAM while training.</li>
-<li>We need other method to create features because one-hot will get expensive with large datasets.</li>
+<li>We need another method to create features because one-hot will get expensive with large datasets.</li>
 <li>We still need to handle words that are not in the vocab which will raise the below error.</li>
 </ul>